-Sandra E. Laney Director since 1986 Age: 58 Ms. Laney is an Executive Vice President and the Chief Administrative Officer of the Company and has held these positions since May 2001 and May 1991, respectively.
+Ms. Laney is Chairman and CEO of Cadre Computer Resources, Co., Cincinnati, Ohio (information security) and has held this position since August 31, 2001.
+Ms. Laney retired as an Executive Vice President and the Chief Administrative Officer of the Company on March 1, 2003, having held these positions since May 2001 and May 1991, respectively.
 Previously, from November 1993 until May 2001, she held the position of Senior Vice President of the Company.
 She is a director of Omnicare.

-Spencer S. Lee Director since 1999 Age: 46 Mr. Lee is an Executive Vice President of the Company and has held this position since May 2000.
-He is also Chairman and Chief Executive Officer of Roto-Rooter, Inc., a wholly owned subsidiary of the Company ("Roto-Rooter"), and has held this position since January 1999.
-Previously, he served as a Senior Vice President of Roto-Rooter Services Company from May 1997 to January 1999.
-From February 1985 to May 1997, he served as a Vice President of Roto-Rooter Services Company.
+Mr. O'Toole is an Executive Vice President of the Company and has held this position since May 1992.
+He is also President and Chief Executive Officer of Vitas Healthcare Corporation ("Vitas"), a wholly owned subsidiary of the Company, and has held this position since February 2004.
+Previously, from May 1992 to February 2004, he also served the Company as Treasurer.